Monday, June 30, 2008

 "But I’ve rarely gone back to the masterpieces, the ones that have endured: prose and plot and construction indelible and profound across time.
 And lately, as I’m grappling with my own writing more and more, I’ve started to feel a hunger for these texts: knowing that as I read them, I’ll be carried across time, into the world of ideas, word by word.

-Word by word, closer to what I need to know." (
+Word by word, closer to what I need to know."
+(Dig in and Read.)

 also part of the post: a book.
 Francine Prose, Reading Like a Writer. which again, via google, led to inspiring lines about books, and about reading.